SpenceKonde/DxCore/megaavr/extras/Ref_TCD.md

 while (!(TCD0.STATUS & TCD_CMDRDY_bm)); //make sure it's ready to accept command TCD0.CTRLE=TCD_SYNCEOC_bm; //note that analogWrite on any TCD0 pin will do it too.

-/* Example 2: one PWM channel enabled - assumme we are starting from TOP = 254 */
+/* Example 2: one PWM channel enabled - assume we are starting from TOP = 254 */
 analogWrite(PIN_PA4,128);
 TCD0.CMPBCLR = 1019;